-On today’s date in 1535, Jacques Cartier reached the Iroquois village of Kanata near “Kebec” on his second voyage up the St. Lawrence River.
+On today’s date in 1535, the second voyage of Breton explorer Jacques Cartier arrived at the Iroquois village of Stadacona, near present-day Québec city, where he met Chief Donnacona while traversing the St. Lawrence River.

-It was there that he met Donnacona, chief of the 16th-century village of Stadacona (present-day Quebec City).
-That year, Cartier built a fort at the site, where he stayed for about a year, claiming the area for France and calling it “Canada”, which was an alteration of the Iroquois word “kanata,” meaning village or settlement.
+Later that year, Cartier built a fort at the site, where he stayed for about a year while claiming the area for France and calling it “Canada,” which was an alteration of the Iroquois word “kanata,” which means village or settlement.

-Quebec City (or “Ville de Quebec” in French) is named after the St. Lawrence River promontory near which it’s located.
+Québec city (or “Ville de Quebec” in French) is named after the St. Lawrence River promontory by which it’s located.
 In fact, “Kebec” is an Algonquin word meaning “where the river narrows.”